- Photos & Map

 Equipment

-- clothing suitable for the weather: always carry a waterproof jacket
+- Weather-dependent clothing: always carry a waterproof vest

-- printout of this hike (click «Print» icon, to download)
+- Printout of the hiking route (click "Print" to download)

 Directions & Parking facilities